BorrieBoBaka/SWGDarkRebellion/README.md

-# SWGEmu Core3
+#Dark Rebellion RP:  SWGEmu Core3

 ## What is SWGEmu?

-Borrie BoBaka

 Star Wars Galaxies was a massively multi-player online role playing game introduced by Sony Online Entertainment in the year 2003 and shut down in 2011.
 It is this game the SWGEmu project focuses to recreate at a specific milestone referred to as Pre-CU, or Pre-Combat Upgrade.
 The Combat Upgrade was a set of game changes which radically changed the game-play, to the dislike of thousands of players.
 These changes led to the founding of this project, in an attempt to "recreate" the game as it was during the Pre-CU era.
 At SWGEmu, Emulator refers to the software the SWGEmu team is building.
 This Emulator is meant to imitate Sony Online Entertainment's server-side software, which hosted the galaxies of Star Wars Galaxies during the Pre-CU era.

+## What is Dark Rebellion?

+Dark Rebellion is a branch of Core3 originally created by Borrie BoBaka that totally converts the game into a D20-based roleplaying platform, that offers table-top-like gameplay to the already immense sandbox that SWG offers.

 ## How to Build